zacharlie/osgs-admin/README.md

 > Just a note that I first identified it (after many hours of frustration) [from a stack overflow post](https://stackoverflow.com/questions/50010421/watchdog-observer-not-running-in-container) which pointed me to a [workaround script](http://blog.subjectify.us/miscellaneous/2017/04/24/docker-for-windows-watch-bindings.html), but alas, that doesn't work for WSL2.
 But kudos to the internet community members who pointed me in the right direction anyway.

 There are a few solutions to this, the simplest being **storing and mounting the local volume inside the WSL subsystem** (i.e your repo is in 'ubuntu' `~/hot-flask/` and not `/mnt/x/hot-flask` and you're running docker from WSL directly).
 Considering that WSL stores the VM disk in AppData (and moving it is non-trivial), this is hardly the ideal situation in a world of network shares, collaboration, and high-speed-lower-capacity primary disks.
-ALso, seeing as this project is specifically designed to resolve issues like that, seems like some effort should go into addressing this.
+Also, seeing as this project is specifically designed to resolve issues like that, seems like some effort should go into addressing this.
+For anybody who finds this feasible but wants to access their project with a more native windows experience, you can simply access your project from `\\wsl$\Ubuntu\home\username\dev\hot-flask` or similar using explorer and vscode.

-Which brings us to solution two - using filesystem polling.
+This brings us to solution two - using filesystem polling.
 Again, less than ideal, but nonetheless effective considering the project is designed primarily for dev work.

 The `watcher-poll.py` has a reconfigured version of the watchdog script which uses a PollingObserver.
 For ease of configuration, there is a preconfigured `dockerfile-watchdog-poll` build, which is also configured in `docker-compose-poll.yml`, so it should be pretty simple to switch to the relevant setup.
 Probably makes the repo structure a bit more confusing, but seems more reasonable than another environment variable or something.